 - Educational Diagnostics

-- Post-baccalaureate Secondary
+- Secondary Education (Teacher Prep)

-- Post-baccalaureate Special Education
+- Special Education CORE

 - Principal

 - Superintendent

 Mission

 The mission of the graduate program in education is to prepare creative and innovative professional educators with high moral and ethical standards who view themselves as agents of change and who are committed to the welfare of children and have the understanding, attitudes, and skills necessary for effective teaching and leadership.
 Individuals desiring to complete requirements for Texas Educator Certification must apply to the Educator Certification Program through the certification office.
 Some course work is required in addition to the M.A.T. for completing teaching certification.